Constructive theory of ordinals: Introduction

 \section{Introduction}

+This paper is written in the framework of informal constructive mathematics.
+We use Bishop's constructive set theory enriched with generalised inductive definitions (Bishop used this kind of constructions for measure theory, Borel sets, and Lebesgue integration).

-In classical mathematics, a natural definition for an ordinal is to be an order-type of a well-ordered set (see e.g.\ \cite[III.2.Ex.14]{bourbaki68}).
-Nevertheless it is more convenient to use von Neumann ordinals, for which many results can be proved without using choice (see e.g.\ \cite[Chapitre~2]{Kri} and \cite[Chapitre~II]{dehornoy17}).
+In classical mathematics, a natural definition for an ordinal is to be an order type of a well-ordered set (see e.g.\ \citealp[III.2.Ex.14]{bourbaki68}).
+Nevertheless it is more convenient to use von Neumann ordinals, for which many results can be proved without using choice (see e.g.\ \citealp[Chapitre~2]{Kri} and \citealp[Chapitre~II]{dehornoy17}).